lonemadmax/haiku-format-bot/ReadMe.md

 4. The `models.py` module contains the internal models that codify business logic when processing Gerrit changes, as well as the data structures that are sent to Gerrit when posting the reviews.
+5. The `runners.py` module implements the logic to select changes for Gerrit that need to be formatted, apply the formatting, and submit the reviews.
+It includes error handling, in order to let the system skip changes that cannot be reformatted due to a bug in this bot, or at any other layer.

 Development and Testing
 -----------------------